On the Line poster

 The inciting incident occurs at 14 minutes when Elvis receives a threatening call from a mysterious stranger who reveals he has taken Elvis's family hostage, transforming the routine broadcast into a life-or-death situation..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Elvis makes the active choice to play the caller's game and follow instructions to save his family, committing to stay on air and engage in this deadly cat-and-mouse scenario., moving from reaction to action.
+This demonstrates the protagonist's commitment to Elvis makes the active choice to play the caller's game and follow instructions to save his family, committing to stay on air and engage in this deadly cat-and-mouse scenario., moving from reaction to action.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
-Here, Elvis's worst fear materializes: a family member is harmed or appears to be killed, or Elvis's darkest secret is fully exposed, destroying his public image and hope simultaneously., illustrates the protagonist at their lowest point.
+Here, Elvis's worst fear materializes: a family member is harmed or appears to be killed, or Elvis's darkest secret is fully exposed, destroying his public image and hope simultaneously., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Elvis discovers the caller's true identity or motivation, giving him the insight needed to turn the tables.
 He accepts responsibility and finds the courage to act decisively., demonstrating the transformation achieved throughout the journey.